septadev/GTFS/README.md

 # GTFS

-Latest GTFS: 11-03-16
+Latest GTFS: 11-14-16

 Notes:
-   * Updated bus schedule goes into effect 10/03
-   * Extended rail schedule end date to 12/10, added Thanksgiving holiday
+   * Updated shapes file for bus to improve accuracy.
+File is larger than normal.

 Known issues: